dzenbot/NSManagedObjectContext-Hydrate/README.md

 [_managedObjectContext hydrateStoreWithJSONAtPath:path forEntityName:@"Person"];
 ```

+### Sample project
+Take a look into the sample project.
+Everything is there.
+Enjoy and collaborate if you feel this library could be even better.
+(Check the to-do list)

 ## To-Do's
 - Multiple-hydrations at a time (Gran Central Dispatch or NSOperationQueue)
-- Key-value mapping à la RESTKit (by assigning a collection of object keys matching the JSON keys)
+- Key-value mapping ï¿½ la RESTKit (by assigning a collection of object keys matching the JSON keys)
 - CSV importing